OPT Speech Language Pathologist Jobs

 Understand how your OPT end date affects clinical caseloads

 SLP roles involve building long-term client relationships, so employers think about continuity.
-Being transparent about your OPT timeline and your plan to transition to H-1B sponsorship reassures hiring managers that patient care won't be disrupted mid-treatment.
+Being transparent about your OPT timeline and your plan to transition to H-1B visa sponsorship reassures hiring managers that patient care won't be disrupted mid-treatment.

 Ask about STEM OPT eligibility if your degree qualifies